You probably already know about the amazing food-mood connection.

 Bread is a refined carbohydrate – one of the worst anxiety triggers.

 Many studies have linked anxiety to gluten.

 People with celiac disease (inability to tolerate gluten) or even non-celiac gluten sensitivity often have anxiety symptoms.

 And studies have found that anxiety symptoms decrease when going gluten-free.

 There are actually tons of gluten-free options out there!

 If you don’t have a gluten intolerance but would still rather stay away from it, a healthy alternative is sprouted grain bread.
-(I love Ezekiel sprouted grain bread)
+(I love Ezekiel sprouted grain bread) (paid link)